-- of the project budget but less than \$10,000, the Manager is delegated the authority to reallocate funds, as long as the aggregate budget for projects within their control is not exceeded: - ii.
+- reallocate funds, as long as the aggregate budget for projects within their control is not exceeded: - ii.
 Where offsetting same source funding is not available and the balance of the reallocation provisions within the Procurement Policy are met: if the funding shortfall is less than \$5,000, the Manager, with advice from the Treasurer or designate, is delegated the authority to approve budget amendments for projects within their control.

-As a result, any of the above situations which resulted in budget changes have been incorporated in the Revised Budget for each project and have been detailed within the Finance Status notes where required.
+As a result, any of the above situations which resulted in budget changes have been incorporated in the Revised Budget for each project and have been detailed and reviewed within the budget system.